 We also completed a Phase 2 clinical trial of GMI-1070 in sickle cell patients hospitalized for VOC.
-We announced top-line results from this trial in April 2013, and the results of this trial were selected for two oral presentations and one poster session at the annual meeting of ASH in December 2013.
+We announced top-line results from this trial in April 2013.
 This trial was a randomized, double-blind, placebo-controlled trial at 22 sites in the United States and Canada evaluating the safety, efficacy and PK of multiple IV doses of GMI-1070 or placebo in 76 patients hospitalized for VOC, ranging from 12 to 60 years old.
 Of these patients, 43 received GMI-1070 and 33 received placebo, in both cases in addition to the standard of care.
 Patients receiving GMI-1070 in the trial received one of two dose levels.
 Patients in the low dose group received a loading dose of 20 mg/kg, followed by a 10 mg/kg dose every 12 hours.
 Patients in the high dose group received a loading dose of 40 mg/kg, followed by a 20 mg/kg dose every 12 hours.